aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ### Usage without `@FlushMetrics` annotation

-The `MetricsLogger` provides all configuration options via `MetricsLoggerBuilder` in addition to the `@FlushMetrics` annotation.
+The `Metrics` Singleton provides all configuration options via `MetricsBuilder` in addition to the `@FlushMetrics` annotation.
 This can be useful if work in an environment or framework that does not leverage the vanilla Lambda `handleRequest` method.

-!!!info "The environment variables for Service and Namespace configuration still apply but can be overwritten with `MetricsLoggerBuilder` if needed."
+!!!info "The environment variables for Service and Namespace configuration still apply but can be overwritten with `MetricsBuilder` if needed."

-The following example shows how to configure a custom `MetricsLogger` using the Builder pattern.
+The following example shows how to configure a custom `Metrics` Singleton using the Builder pattern.
 Note that it is necessary to manually flush metrics now.

 === "App.java"

     ```java hl_lines="7-12 19 23"
-    import software.amazon.lambda.powertools.metrics.MetricsLogger;
+    import software.amazon.lambda.powertools.metrics.Metrics;
-    import software.amazon.lambda.powertools.metrics.MetricsLoggerBuilder;
+    import software.amazon.lambda.powertools.metrics.MetricsBuilder;
     import software.amazon.lambda.powertools.metrics.model.DimensionSet;
     import software.amazon.lambda.powertools.metrics.model.MetricUnit;

     public class App implements RequestHandler<Object, Object> {
-        // Create and configure a MetricsLogger singleton without annotation
+        // Create and configure a Metrics singleton without annotation
-        private static final MetricsLogger customLogger = MetricsLoggerBuilder.builder()
+        private static final Metrics customMetrics = MetricsBuilder.builder()
             .withNamespace("ServerlessAirline")
             .withRaiseOnEmptyMetrics(true)
             .withService("payment")